rurban/ctl/docs/deque.md

 times the object size on 64-bit libstdc++; 16 times the object size or 4096 bytes, whichever is larger, on 64-bit libc++).

+### Page-size configuration

+Deque storage is allocated in fixed-size pages.
+By default, a page holds 512 elements, so the first insertion allocates storage for 512 values even when the deque contains only one.
+Define `DEQ_BUCKET_SIZE` before including `<ctl/deque.h>` to choose a smaller page for memory-constrained targets:

+    #define POD
+    #define DEQ_BUCKET_SIZE 8
+    #define T double
+    #include <ctl/deque.h>

+The setting applies to that template instantiation only.
+The header undefines `DEQ_BUCKET_SIZE` after inclusion, so define it again for each subsequent instantiation that needs a non-default page size.
+Smaller pages reduce unused capacity but increase allocation frequency and page-table overhead as the deque grows.

 The complexity (efficiency) of common operations on a `deque` is as follows:

 * Random access - constant 𝓞(1)